ring0-rootkit/compilation_scripts/linux/README.md

 So you shouldn't add main.cpp into this list

-If you want to clear this list add start adding from scratch
+If you want to clear this list and start adding from scratch

 ```bash
 compilecpp clear